MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-8.0.5.md

 # Microsoft R Server on a Linux Virtual Machine on Azure

->The article on Microsoft R Server 2016 (8.0.5) [is covered here](vm-azure-rserver-linux-8.0.5.md).

-Microsoft R Server is the most broadly deployable enterprise-class analytics platform for R available today.
-This virtual machine (VM) includes the Microsoft R Server 2016 (version 9.0.1) for Linux (CentOS version 7.2 or Ubuntu version 16.04).
-More information on this version can be found at: https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server.
+><big>[Microsoft R Server 9.0.1 is now available](vm-azure-rserver-linux-9.0.1.md)  on an Azure virtual machine.</big>

+Microsoft offers a Linux virtual machine (VM) on Azure that includes a preconfigured instance of [Microsoft R Server 8.0.5 for Linux](https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server-805).
-This VM also includes:

-+ `mrsdeploy`: a new R package for deploying R analytics inside applications and backend systems.
-[Learn more...](mrsdeploy/mrsdeploy.md)
+This VM has Microsoft R Server 8.0.5 on CentOS version 6.8.
+As part of Microsoft R Server, this VM also includes a preinstalled instance of [DeployR Enterprise](deployr-about.md) for deploying R analytics inside applications and backend systems.

-+ `MicrosoftML`:  a new 'Microsoft Machine Learning algorithm' R package that includes functions for incorporating machine learning into R code or a script that executes on R Server for Windows, R Client for Windows, and SQL Server R Services.
-Availability for Linux, Hadoop, and Azure HDInsight is projected for the first quarter of 2017.
-[Learn more...](microsoftml/microsoftml.md)

 ## Provision the R Server Virtual Machine